UPDATE: Fridays for Future announced that the next global climate strikes will take place on November 29 and December 6, 2019.

 December 6 is in the middle of COP25 (the UN Framework Convention on Climate Change) and protestors are hoping to show world leaders convened in Madrid for the conference that they are not willing to continue with business as usual.
 Greta Thunberg will be crossing the Atlantic Ocean, travelling from Virginia to Spain, to attend COP25.
 She’ll be riding with an Australian family on their solar and hydro powered boat La Vagabond.

 Strikes are scheduled worldwide.
-To find a strike near you, check out this link here.
+In Canada, check out this link to find a strike near you.

 View this post on Instagram